Troubleshooting Concrete installation on Apple Silicon

-Here is a list of common installation error causes order by frequency decreasing (meaning you have a high probability of solving your issue with the first solution).
+Here is a list of common installation error causes ordered by frequency decreasing (meaning you have a high probability of solving your issue with the first solution).

 A successful install of concrete should output the following: